RamenVentures/Operating-Manual/README.md

 ## How We Help Our Portfolio Companies
 > "The only thing that matters is getting to Product/Market fit.” \- Marc Andreessen

 We specialize in helping early-stage companies get to Product/Market Fit.
-Specifically, we can help in three ways:
+Specifically, we help in three ways:

 ### 1. Helping you find Product/Market Fit